electron-WDI/electron/README.md

   }
 })
 ```
-Within this file we altered only a small snippet of the code, the createWindow function to work with our react app.
+--Within this file we altered only a small snippet of the code, the createWindow function to work with our react app.

 ```javascript